Jayme17/CP3_norms/README.md

 CP3_norms
 =========

-Norms for CP3 1st Period at ChiTech
+#Norms for CP3 1st Period at ChiTech
+1. No talking when others are talking